 - How do I become a Junior Counselor?

-- May I receive mail while at PGS?
+- May I receive mail while at ALA Palmetto Girls State?

 BEFORE PALMETTO GIRLS STATE

-The 2017 session of Palmetto Girls State will be held at Presbyterian College in Clinton, SC.
+ALA Palmetto Girls State is held at Presbyterian College in Clinton, SC.

-All of the forms and information 2017 delegates will be posted on the website prior to the 2017 session.
+All information for 2022 delegates is posted on our Delegate Information page as well as on the online registration site.
 Included in the information will be an explanation of the dress code and a suggested packing list.
 Delegates should bring articles of clothing which meet the dress code.
 Also, please realize that we are housed in the dorms on the campus, and each person must bring for her own use bed linens, a blanket or bedspread, and towels.

 Delegates should expect a high-energy, competitive educational program designed to test their leadership, citizenship, and scholastic abilities.
 Delegates should expect to compete with the best and brightest high school students in the state of South Carolina.
 One should expect to push herself like never before.
 Delegates should be prepared to commit themselves to the program for the entire week and not allow outside influences to be a distraction.
 Finally, delegates should expect to leave the program a better, more informed, and more aware citizen.

-Delegates of Palmetto Girls State are not allowed to drive themselves to the program for the week.
-Delegates and their families will need to arrange for transportation to and from Palmetto Girls State.
+Delegates attending ALA Palmetto Girls State are not allowed to drive themselves to the program for the week.
+Delegates and their families will need to arrange for transportation to and from ALA Palmetto Girls State.

 Cell phones are permitted and may be used during free time.
-Palmetto Girls State will utilize some forms of text voting during the week, and delegates with texting capabilities may vote using their cell phones.
+ALA Palmetto Girls State will utilize some forms of text voting during the week, and delegates with texting capabilities may vote using their cell phones.
 However, except for these times of text voting as announced, cell phone use is absolutely prohibited during assemblies, meetings, and scheduled functions during the week.
-This prohibition during the Girls State activities applies to all operations of the cell phone including: voice communication (calls); data communication (texting or email); web-browsing; games; etc. Delegates may use cell phones only at designated times and places.
-PGS is not and cannot be responsible for the security of a delegate’s cell phone.
-PGS is sensitive to the need and desire for delegates to communicate with their families and friends; however, cell phones may be used by delegates during free time only.
-Cell phone usage cannot interfere with the delegate’s participation in Girls State activities and cannot cause distraction or disruption of scheduled activities.
+This prohibition during the ALA Girls State activities applies to all operations of the cell phone including: voice communication (calls); data communication (texting or email); web-browsing; chatting; games; etc. Delegates may use cell phones only at designated times and places.
+ALA Palmetto Girls State is not and cannot be responsible for the security of a delegate’s cell phone.
+ALA Palmetto Girls State is sensitive to the need and desire for delegates to communicate with their families and friends; however, cell phones may be used by delegates during free time only.
+Cell phone usage cannot interfere with the delegate’s participation in ALA Girls State activities and cannot cause distraction or disruption of scheduled activities.

 Get plenty of rest!
-Girls State is a structured, rigorous program with scheduled events from early morning to late evening.
-Thoroughly read the information provided to delegates prior to the Girls State program.
+ALA Palmetto Girls State is a structured, rigorous program with scheduled events from early morning to late evening.
+Thoroughly read the delegate information prior to arrival at ALA Palmetto Girls State.
 The more each delegate knows about the program the better she will fare.
-This information, which will be available on the Palmetto Girls State website, contains all the pertinent information about Girls State.
+This information, which will be available on the ALA Palmetto Girls State website, contains all the pertinent information about ALA Palmetto Girls State.
 Also, parents are encouraged to read the information to gain an understanding of what their daughters will be experiencing.
-Delegates may also want to brush up on their public speaking skills as all delegates to Palmetto Girls State are encouraged and expected to run for office.
+Delegates may also want to brush up on their public speaking skills as all delegates to ALA Palmetto Girls State are encouraged and expected to run for office.
 Those public speaking skills will be used and needed during the week!

 There are elected offices on three levels of government – city, county, and state.
 A delegate may offer and run for any office, whether it is Mayor of her city or Governor.
 All it takes is determination and the will to succeed.
 If one does not win an election, one may run for another office.
 Girls State depends on the leadership of its elected officials.

 Yes!
-Gaining the best experience possible at Girls State is dependent on full participation during the entire program.
+Gaining the best experience possible at ALA Girls State is dependent on full participation during the entire program.
 Delegates have been selected over many others at their high school to attend this program.
-Being a delegate to Palmetto Girls State is a once in a lifetime opportunity.
-We expect all Delegates to remain in the program through the closing assembly on Saturday, June 17, 2017.
-When one accepts the honor of being named a delegate to Palmetto Girls State, she is making a commitment to attend the entire session.
+Being a delegate to ALA Palmetto Girls State is a once in a lifetime opportunity.
+We expect all Delegates to remain in the program through the closing assembly on Saturday, June 18, 2022.
+When one accepts the honor of being named a delegate to ALA Palmetto Girls State, she is making a commitment to attend the entire session.
 Delegates to Palmetto Girls State are expected to honor this commitment.

 No. Our program does not have the space or time to allow visitors during the week.